 There’s no national database of private student loans, so if you have a private loan, you can check a recent student loan statement to find out who owns your loan and how to make a payment.
 The financial institution that originally lent you the money might also know who services your loan.
 Additionally, you can check your credit reports to see who is listed as the loan holder.

 How do I make my Firstmark Services student loan payments?

-If Firstmark services your student loan, you have a few options for making your monthly payments:
+If Firstmark Services handles your student loan, you have a few options for making your monthly payments: